ethanexline/ethanexline.github.io/_drafts/BFS-for-big-fat-schmucks.md

 ### <u>DEFINITION</u>

-Breadth-First Search, or BFS, is an algorithm that traverses a tree or graph, but rather than traversing down through each node's child nodes as soon as they are encountered, it traverses all nodes at each "level" before moving on to that level's nodes' child nodes.
+Breadth-First Search, or BFS, is an algorithm that traverses a tree or graph, but rather than traversing down through each node's child nodes as soon as they are encountered (DFS), it traverses all nodes at each "level" before moving on to that level's nodes' child nodes.
 In other words, starting with the "root" node, it traverses the root, then traverses all the root's children in the order encountered, then traverses all of those nodes' children, into infinity.
-It (typically) does this by utilizing a second data structure,usually a queue, as the FIFO (first in, first out) behavior is important to ensure traversal happens in the proper order, and placing unexplored child nodes of each traversed node into this structure.
+It (typically) does this by utilizing a second data structure, usually a queue, as the FIFO (first in, first out) behavior is important to ensure traversal happens in the proper order, and placing unexplored child nodes of each traversed node into this structure.
 While this queue still has contents (that is, until we've reached a point where no more nodes have child nodes) and what is being searched for hasn't been found, traversal continues.

 So, these are the events in order:
 1. Queue is made, with the root as its only contents